30 Modern Logo Design Ideas To Inspire Your Creative Genius

 #1.
 It Has To Be Memorable

-Take a look at this picture and see for yourself.
+It’s a given that a modern logo has to be memorable, take a look at this picture and see for yourself.

 Graphic Designer Himanshu Khanna can spot a Starbucks a mile off.
 “In my head, Starbucks is a safe place.
 A place that’ll offer me decent coffee, a working charging point for my laptop, perhaps an hour of free internet, if not more.
 And another promise — if the coffee is not up to my liking, the barista won’t fret or throw a fit.
 They will just politely make another one as I’ll request them to.”